thamain1/IntelliOptics-Edge/INSTALL-JETSON.md

 or run `~/edge-endpoint/deploy/bin/install-k3s.sh cpu`

-4) AWS credentials
+4) Azure credentials

-Make sure you are logged in with a valid AWS account to get the container images.
+Make sure the Azure CLI is installed and that you can log into the Azure subscription that hosts the container images.

 ```
-aws sts get-caller-identity
+az login
+az acr login --name <your-acr-name>
 ```